-See how Toyota produces high quality automobiles.
-Multiple vehicle models are manufactured on a single production line to promptly respond to customer needs.
-With a guided tour, visitors can see how body parts are welded onto a vehicle body and parts are assembled to form a complete vehicle.
+Join us and you’ll see how Toyota produces high quality automobiles and responds to customer needs.
+Watch how body parts are welded onto a vehicle body and parts are assembled to form a complete vehicle.

-- Training by Consultants with a Toyota Motors Background
+- Training with Consultants with a Toyota Motors background

 - Seminars and Kaizen Training